Lightning-AI/pytorch-lightning/docs/source-app/get_started/go_beyond_training_content.rst

 *******************
 The App that we just launched trained a PyTorch Lightning model (although any framework works), then added an interactive demo.

-This is the App code:
+This is the App's code:

 .. code:: python